 As well as exercise, where you work can also have a significant effect.
-Manual workers or occupations that require you to be standing for long periods of time place significant stress on your feet.
-This makes you much more likely to develop the condition in comparison to someone who works in other, less active Industries.
+Manual workers or occupations that require you to stand for long periods place considerable stress on your feet.
+This type of work makes you much more likely to develop the condition compared to someone who works in other, less active industries.

 Your body can show signs of deterioration as you age, particularly when it comes to your skin.
 Your feet' skin is continuously in use, and damage is very common in this area.
 The older you get, the more likely you are to experience plantar fasciitis.
 This condition is prominent between the ages of forty and sixty because it is the part of life where your body has aged, but you would still have a relatively active lifestyle.

 Obesity is a common medical condition faced by many and can also lead to further issues.
 Obesity can cause plantar fasciitis because the extra weight your body carries places additional stress on your feet, making tearing and inflammation more likely to occur.

 Compression socks are a handy tool in helping to ease the pain that comes with plantar fasciitis.
 As the condition is more painful when you first wake up, wearing compression socks throughout the night can help with circulation and alleviate the pain when you take your first steps of the day.
 The increased circulation provided by wearing compression socks contributes to reducing swelling and speeds up the healing process of any tears in your fascia.

 As well as increasing circulation, wearing compression socks also provides an extra layer of protection, support, and shock absorption.
 Many sufferers of plantar fasciitis lead an active lifestyle, and the additional support decreases the chance of further injury while protecting any existing tears you may have.